adhamrishmawi1/Cs-372_2D_Game/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GNU General Public License v3.0.

 ## Acknowledgments